FIVE SHORT STORIES & A RANT on Israel/Palestine: CAN YOU FILL IN THE BLANKS?

 I have five personal memories to share from those visits, plus a well-deserved little rant, all followed by a short piece I wrote after the first trip about Palestinian and Israeli cooperation.
 These can be read in parts or in toto.
 Together it forms an essay to help explain enmity between different branches of my Semitic people.
 It might be of use to someone willing to go beyond simple-minded solutions, or slogans such as “from the River to the Sea”.
 Which btw has been used by both sides in this battle over a small sliver of land.
 Conflict between the two cousin groups dates from the last gasps of British imperialism with 1948’s Independence Day (for Israel) or the tragedy of expulsion (Nakba for Palestine).
 It has since been made far more deadly thanks to the totally lopsided effect of perpetual U.S. funding for arms, under presidents of both US parties.
 But on to my own little stories.

-Once there was an eldest daughter who, after her mother Annie had committed suicide, helped raise two sisters and eight brothers, mostly from her stepmother.
-In fairness it must be said the new bobeh Rose was not simply lazy but was busy being perpetually pregnant.
-Alice was favored by her otherwise remote father, my zayde, not only for being a “little mother” but also the most religious in her family—after him of course.
-She got a husband in a Zionist youth group plus a son and two daughters before they divorced.
+Once there was an eldest daughter who, after her mother Annie had committed overdosed on opiates (in the 1930s that would have been laudanum), helped raise two sisters and eight brothers, mostly from her stepmother.
+In fairness it must be said the new bobeh Rose was not simply lazy but busy being perpetually pregnant.
+This daughter was favored by her otherwise remote father, my zayde, not only for being a “little mother” but also the most religious in her family—after him of course.
+She found a husband in a Zionist youth group plus a son and two daughters before they divorced.

-No surprise, she was the only one in the large family who chose to move to the new land of Israel.
+No surprise, Aunt Alice was the only one in the large family who chose to move to the new land of Israel.
 In Hebrew this is called “making Aliyah” which translates to “going up”.
 I can’t stress enough how her siblings not merely loved her but more— they worshipped her.
 She was the one who followed her beliefs and went “to make the desert bloom.”
-They were the ones who either married well (like baby Thelma known as “Dada”), worked in a trade (plumbing) or scrambled to get degrees and start businesses (several sanitoriums) or begin practices (in law or psychology).
-They thrived in Los Angeles, before moving out to the suburbs.
-My Aunt Alice, meanwhile, was busy smuggling supplies by rope up to a Jewish hospital on Mount Scopus past Jordan, who ruled the West Bank and East Jerusalem, while struggling as a single mom, and being a housemother guarding the virginity of young girls at Bar Ilan University.
+They were the ones who either married well (like baby known as “Dada”), worked in a trade (plumbing) or scrambled to get degrees and start businesses (several sanitoriums) or begin practices (in law or psychology).
+They thrived in Los Angeles, then moved out to the suburbs.
+My Aunt Alice, meanwhile, was busy getting supplies by rope up to a Jewish hospital on Mount Scopus past the Jordanians, who still ruled the West Bank including East Jerusalem, while struggling as a single mom, and working as a housemother guarding the virginity of young girls at Bar Ilan University.

-If stories had morals, this one would not be about how good Alice was— she was— but how less-than-good my father and his many brothers and sisters felt in comparison.
+If stories had morals, this one would not be about how good Alice was— she was— but how less-than-good my father and his many brothers and sisters felt themselves in comparison.
 They made up for not wanting to live in Israel by putting coins in a pushke box and later writing checks, purportedly “to plant trees” in the arid land of Israel.
-They’d be surprised, maybe even denial, to hear that such donations had instead funded ultra-Orthodox bigotry or bought weaponry for Jewish anti-British terrorists.
-But for the rest of my family, the comfort of living in America still carried a taint of “lesser than”; there is an ongoing story motif here about The Holy Land.
+Those particular boxes may not have funded ultra-Orthodox bigotry or bought weaponry for Jewish anti-British terrorists, but the trees were planted where Palestinian villages had once been, to erase their memory on land that were reserved for Jews only.
+But support for Israel, for the rest of my family, counterbalanced the comfort of living in America, which still carried a taint of “lesser than”; therein lies an ongoing story motif about The Holy Land.

 I stayed with my Aunt Alice on my first trip to Israel in 1983.
-As far as she knew, my worst sin was I once turned on a light switch in her tiny apartment on Sabbath; this is a serious no-no among the Orthodox, and one she got plenty angry about.
+As far as she knew, my worst sin was that I once turned on a light switch in her tiny apartment on Sabbath; this is a serious no-no even among the modern orthodox, and one she got plenty angry about.
 God only knows what she’d have thought if she had known what I was up to while out on my own there in The Hot-Men Land.

 After the meal the guy and pals, including his girlfriend who also showed up, went up to his bedroom.
 They told me what it was like to be Early Punksters (these were the days of the Sex Pistols and Siouxsie) in Israel.
-They shared stories about friends who had sustained injuries— meanwhile everyone had suffered verbal abuse from macho Israelis on the bus.
+They shared stories about friends who had sustained injuries— and everyone had suffered verbal abuse from macho Israelis on the bus.
 At some point he and his girlfriend un-cuddled and she went off with the rest of their group.
-That left just me and him, and in almost no time he was in an offertory pose, and I found myself worshipping at the shrine of his long skinny body.
-It was a Barbary Coast pirate slash punk rock fantasy come true!
+That left just me and him, and in almost no time he assumed an offertory pose, and I found myself worshipping at the shrine of his long skinny body.
+This was a Barbary Coast pirate/punk rock fantasy come true!

 On that visit I learned more (but never more happily) about the non-European-American-Ashkenazi minorities in Israel.
 I went to a street fair and found out about other Israelis.
-Bedouins predate Arabs in the entire region.
+Bedouins (the Bedu predate Arabs in the entire region (think the Fremen in “Dune”).
 Sefardis descend from the Spanish and North African Jews who usually lived well alongside Muslims in Al-Andaluz under the Umayyad Dynasty.
-Mizrahis are from Iraq, Iran or Yemen— that is Babylonia, Persia and proto-Syria.
-After a surprise victory by Israeli forces against the combined Arab forces in the 1967 War, many Jews felt less welcome in Arabic, Ladino and Farsi-speaking countries and left homes they had lived in for dozens of centuries to make their way the young country.
-But most found they were welcome only as second-class citizens by those Ashkenazim who held higher places in government and the military, even as successful farmers on thriving kibbutzim.
-Settlement towns, largely built for Middle Eastern Mizrahi and Ethiopian Beta Israelis, are a lot more barren, as I would about to see.
+Mizrahis are from Iraq, Iran or Yemen, once Babylonia, Persia and proto-Syria.
+After a surprise victory by Israeli forces against the combined Arab forces in the 1967 War, many Jews felt less welcome in Arabic, Ladino and Farsi-speaking countries and left homes they had lived in for centuries to make their way to the young Hebrew-speaking country.
+Yet most found they were welcome only as second-class citizens by Ashkenazim who held higher places in government and the military, even as successful farmers on thriving kibbutzim.
+Settlement towns, largely built for Middle Eastern Mizrahi and the Ethiopian Beta Israeli, are far more barren, as I was about to see.

 Memory #3

 That same Passover Week I was out cruising, which here means perusing for partners, in Jerusalem’s Gan Ha-Atsmaut, Independence Park.
 This had to have been the most eerily beautiful place for such activity I’d ever seen.
 Its grounds contained open archeological digs, not even roped off after dark.
 Archeological sites in Israel/Palestine are not uncommon, but this one was an ancient Moslem cemetery.
-I am told that in later years it was built over to create, ahem, the Museum of Tolerance.
+I am told that in later years it got built over to create the, ahem, Museum of Tolerance.
 What I recall are men appearing as if out of nowhere in the moonlight.
-One guy is particularly interested in me and eager to take me home.
-Where is it?
+One guy is particularly interested in me, and eager to take me home.
+Where is that?
 “Not far,” he insists.
 In his Army shirt he is very masculine and rather attractive.
-We get in a cab, and it just keeps on going.
-We get let off at a medium high-rise in flat terrain about twenty-five minutes south of Jerusalem, a Settlement Town apartment building.
+We get in a taxi and it just keeps on going.
+We get let off at a medium high-rise in barren flat terrain about twenty-five minutes south of Jerusalem, a Settlement Town apartment building.
 He is an Iraqi Jew, and quickly has all my clothes and his shirt off.
 But just then the doorbell rings.

 “Wait in here.
 Don’t open the door or come out.
 I’ll be right back.”
 Okay.
 Fifteen minutes pass.
 I hear voices.
 He comes back in the bedroom, says it is some friends, but they won’t be there long.
 And again, not to open the door.
 The next time he comes in I notice that he has a gun in his waistband.
-This is clearly a drug deal, but it is not yet one that has gone wrong.
-“Just wait for me,” he insists this third time, but seeing my growing impatience he adds, “I told them I have a girl in here.”
-After a fourth exasperating lapse, I am preparing to overcome my fears and leave anyhow.
+This is clearly a drug deal, but not yet one that has gone wrong.
+“Just wait for me,” he insists a third time, but seeing my growing impatience he adds, “I told them I have a girl in here.”
+After another exasperating lapse, I prepare to overcome my fears and leave anyhow.
 But then I hear the front door click, and the other voices are gone.
 He has taken care of business and now has his way with me— before showing me the door, too.
-He’s sure I can get a taxi downstairs, though it must be after three in the morning.
+He’s sure I can get a cab downstairs, though it must be after three in the morning.
 I do.

 As different as he can be from my lanky long-haired punk, neither one is nominally gay.
-And both come from the first- or second- generation of newcomers to Israel that made up the populist rightwing core of “Bibi” Netanyahu’s support— as opposed to old-school liberal Ashkenazis.
-Just like Hitler’s surviving Yiddish-speakers who made it to Palestine (well, the U.S. wouldn’t accept them after WWII), my American aunt and her daughter had to go to school to learn Hebrew.
+And both come from the first- or second- generation of newcomers to Israel that made up the populist rightwing core of “Bibi” Netanyahu’s supporters— as opposed to old-school liberal Ashkenazis.
+Just like Hitler’s surviving Yiddish-speakers who made it to Palestine (after the U.S. wouldn’t accept them post-WWII), my American aunt and her daughter had to go to school to learn Hebrew.
 Yiddish was discouraged as a shameful vestige of European oppression.
-But the Sefardi and Mizrahi refugees had to do the same.
+The Sefardi and Mizrahi refugees had to do the same.
 Immigrants start out being less assured than those born there, naturally feeling they have something to prove.
-And there is still one additional wrinkle in belonging that I will now include in its own anecdote.
+Plus, there is still one additional wrinkle to belonging in Eretz Yisroel that deserves its own anecdote.

 Memory #4

-During the same Passover week I was passing through the most haredi (ultra-Orthodox) populated part of the city, looking for what turned out to be the last gay haram or bathhouse in Jerusalem, a charmingly mixed Israeli Jewish and Israeli Arab establishment.
+During the same Passover week I was passing through the most haredi (ultra-Orthodox) populated part of the city, looking for what turned out to be the last gay haram (bathhouse) in Jerusalem, a charmingly mixed Israeli Jewish and Israeli Arab establishment.
 But this is not that story.
 While crossing through Mea She’arim I saw a schoolyard full of little haredi boys in white shirts with tsitsit fringes, all crewcut except for their long payes (side-curls).
-I snapped an SLR photo without thinking, and they all began calling me to take their photos with my little camera.
+I snapped a sir photo without thinking, and they all began calling me to take their photos with my little camera.
 Or that is what I thought they were asking.
-It turned out that what they were clamoring for was money.
-Then out onto the yard comes their elementary school teacher, with the full beard and flat fur hat and black coat— the whole deal.
+It turned out what they were clamoring for was “Money!”
+Then out onto the yard comes their elementary school teacher, with the full beard and flat fur hat and full coat— the whole deal.

 He addressed me in English: “We do not allow non-Jews to take photographs of us.”
 Okay, “but I am Jewish,” I replied.
 “Oh really?
-Then where is your kippa (a yarmulkeh in Yiddish)?”
-Before I could make my answer about different kinds of Jews, he continued: “And your tsitsit?
+Then where is your kippa (yarmulkeh in Yiddish)?”
+Before I could make any answer about different kinds of Jews, he continued: “And your tsitsit?
 And your payes?”
 No amount of discussion about the value of diversity or solidarity would have helped in this situation.
 And now a crowd was gathering to see just who dared talk back to their rabbi.
 I felt more in danger than I had when trapped in the drug-dealer’s bedroom.
 I knew that it was time to leave, not talk.
-But I left boiling over inside.
-I have experienced overt anti-Semitism rarely in my life, but never had I been accused of not being a Jew.
+But I was boiling over inside.
+I’ve experienced overt anti-Semitism rarely in my life, but never had I been accused of not being a Jew.

-In the world of secular Jews who may go out to eat Thai or Sichuan non-kosher foods— and even among the large non-haredi but still orthodox community (like my aunt’s family) who would never— there remain mixed feelings about the “black hats.”
-Anger that they stay isolated in their own communities, breed like crazy and for the most part refuse to allow their children to be educated among others— not to mention accept service in the Armed Forces, as all other Israelis must do.
-Yet there is also a nagging sense that they just might be the “truest” Jews, keeping the pre-Holocaust Yiddish world alive, and perhaps even spiritually saving the world.
+In the world of secular Jews who may go out to eat Thai or Sichuan non-kosher foods— and even among the large modern orthodox community (like my aunt’s whole family) who would never— there remain mixed feelings about the “black hats.”
+Anger that they stay isolated in their own communities, breed like crazy and then refuse to allow their children to be educated among others, not to mention accept service in the Armed Forces as all other Israelis must do.
+Yet there is also a nagging sense that they just might be the “truest” Jews, those keeping the pre-Holocaust Yiddish world alive, and with constant prayer perhaps spiritually saving the world, as they believe.

-This drives home to me a basic realization about Jews in Israel: in that land nobody feels totally adequate.
+This drives home to me a basic realization about Jews in Israel.
+In this land nobody feels totally adequate.
 The original sabras (born there) could hold it over even those who made Aliyah, who can look down at the Jews in all the rest of the world— because we have not.
-Sefardim and Mizrahim can feel disregarded, maybe like Americans who are Country feel about City “elites”.
+Sefardim and Mizrahim can feel disregarded, sort of like Americans who are Country feel about City “elites”.
 You might think those whose family lived in Islamic countries and spoke Arabic would be able to create a link between the world’s two Semitic religions, but the opposite is often true.
-There is also a sense that in the Arab world they are “hard” and Jews, like the liberal intellectuals, kibbutzim and ravers who were raped, murdered or kidnapped on October 7 are “soft.”
+There is also a sense that in the Arab world people are “hard” and Jews, like the liberal intellectuals, kibbutzim and ravers raped, murdered or kidnapped on October 7 are “soft.”
 But when attacked, that we will be harder than hard.

 MEMORY #5

-And now the final anecdote before the rant.
+And now the penultimate anecdote before the rant.
 I was told we are going on a tiul with extended family.
 This means hike in Hebrew, but it is also a walk into Jewish texts.
 One of my relatives carries a semi-automatic rifle and a copy of the bible (the Chumash or five books of Moses) as their guidebook.
 For each place we walk to in the West Bank a quote from the book is read.
-This is to “prove” that our people were always there first in what the Orthodox call Judea and Samaria, and the rest of the world knows as the Occupied Territories.
-This historical one-upmanship is never-ending, and it is ultimately boring.
+This is to “prove” that our people were always there first in what the Orthodox call Judea and Samaria, and the rest of the world knows as Occupied Territories.
+Here historical one-upmanship is neverending, and ultimately boring.

 This dichotomy underlies many of the land’s political beliefs.
 But it is no coincidence that among gay people, lovers and allies may cross all those boundaries.
 I convinced my partner to visit Israel in 2006 to attend a Jerusalem Gay Pride celebration.
-It got cancelled due to threats of violence.
+It got cancelled due to threats of violence before we arrived.
 Instead, an LGBT event was held indoors.

-One afternoon in Tel Aviv my partner and I found ourselves in a little café, the only customers of a fun young woman server.
-This was during the 34-Day War when Israel invaded Lebanon to get back two soldiers Hezbollah had grabbed in a cross-border raid.
-Talk drifted inevitably to the IDF troops caught in the political quagmire in the south of Lebanon; our waitress and we both supported Israeli Army protesters who swore to defend their country at home but vowed to go to jail rather than invade another.
-But then more news came on the tv, and suddenly our peacenik waitress was shouting about the Arabs, “Kill them all, we should just kill them all!”
+One afternoon in Tel Aviv my partner and I found ourselves in a little café, the only customers of our fun young solo server.
+This was during the 34-Day War when Israel invaded Lebanon to get back two soldiers that Hezbollah had grabbed in a cross-border raid.
+Talk drifted to the IDF troops caught in a political quagmire in the south of Lebanon.
+Our waitress and we both supported Israeli Army protesters who swore to defend their country at home but vowed to go to jail rather than invade another.
+I had been to a meeting of Yesh Gvul (“There is a Limit/Border”).
+But then more news came on the tv, and suddenly our peacenik waitperson was shouting about the Arabs, “Kill them all, we should just kill them all!”
 And I realized that in such heightened circumstances, mixed emotions are the rule.
-A corollary to the saying, “Any two Jews will have three opinions”?

-The great negative motivator in the world is Shame.
-And my people have been saddled with it since the destruction of the 2nd Temple, the end of our little priestly empire at the hands of a much larger empire.
-We got spread out over the Known World.
-Literacy is required of all our male members (as it is for Muslims) so we became mapmakers for Europeans who largely didn’t know how to read or write, and sword-makers for Tuareg horsemen of the Atlas Mountains, anti-Spanish pirates in the Caribbean and eventually violinists at Carnegie Hall (as in “How to Get There?”
+The great negative motivator in the world is Shame, and my people have been saddled with it since the destruction of the 2nd Temple in 70 AD.
+It was the end of our little priestly empire at the hands of a far larger empire.
+Once again we spread out over the Known World.
+Literacy is required of all our male members (as it is for Muslims) so we became mapmakers for Europeans who largely couldn’t read or write, and also sword-makers for caped Tuareg horsemen in the Atlas Mountains, Jewish anti-Spanish pirates of the Caribbean, eventually violinists at Carnegie Hall (as in “How Do You Get There?”
 Practice!
 Practice!)
-Plus, we are 80% of all comedians from Vaudeville to SNL.
+Plus, we were 80% of comedians from Vaudeville to SNL.

-As a Gay Libber, I know that our greatest enemy is Shame.
-As a Jew I can suggest that the shame of being Losers plus the crime of being smart followed us across Europe and made Antisemitism into the model for all the other Racisms—from African slavery to Indigenous genocide in the New World to Hiroshima.
-Even after the Holocaust when we returned to that sliver of land on the edge of Club Med, shame followed us.
+As a Gay Libber, I learned shame is what kept us “in the closet” for many deadly decades.
+As a Jew I could add that the shame of being Losers plus the crime of being too smart followed us across Europe and made Antisemitism into the model for all the other Racisms—from African slavery, to Indigenous genocide in the New World, to Hiroshima.
+Even after the Holocaust when we returned to our sliver of land on the edge of Club Med, this shame followed us.

 It struck me in a burst of dark humor during my time traveling in that poor bedeviled place, that possibly all the healthy and sane people who could leave those lands have already left.
-For decades, as soon as their compulsory military service was over, young Jewish kids would leave Israel and go to places like Goa or Kerala in Southwestern India or to Koh Samui in Thailand.
-Many even moved to Berlin; despite the obvious history, it was preferable to living in a country divided and wracked by hatred.
+For decades, as soon as their compulsory military service was over, young Jewish kids would leave Israel and go to places like Goa or Kerala in Southwestern India or to Koh Samui in Thailand [another story!].
+Many even returned to Berlin; despite its obvious history, this was preferable to living in a country still divided and wracked by hatred.

 Less well known is that young Palestinians, those not caught in the similarly crazed clutches of Hamas in Gaza, have followed their own diaspora, while supporting each other in starting small businesses worldwide.
 Many listened to parents who insisted they “Get an education!” and did everything possible to finish their degrees.
 Pressure to get educated, good at business, funny.
 Sound familiar?

 How will this end up?
-How might it work out after the 51,000+ and 1,400+ killed— by extremist or religious zealots on both sides?
+How might it work out after the 54,000+ and 1,400+ killed— by extremist religious zealots on both sides?
 Will the Arab Palestinians simply vanish when vanquished?
 Even if all the people could be taken from their land?
 How did that work out for the Israelites removed in the Babylonian Exile when we no longer had priests, which began the rabbinic era?
-Or after the Romans destroyed the Second Temple and our little empire was defeated by their far larger one.
-One small Jewish cult developed into Christianity and even got adopted by Rome.
-Was this the end of our history, or a timeof survival and renewal, a religion based in ethics, not territory?
+Or after the Romans destroyed the Second Temple, our little empire finally defeated?
+One small Jewish cult developed into Christianity and was adopted by Rome.
+Was this the end of Jews?
+Clearly, nrrr!
+It was a time of survival and then renewal, a religion based in ethics, not territory.

-Only part of the dispersed returned to the land of Palestine after the height of British imperialism.
+Only part of the dispersed returned to the land of Palestine during the height of British imperialism.
 Most still prosper as part of a Jewish diaspora which also benefitted the countries who welcomed us.
 In Holland we helped invent capitalism, in the US we partially financed the American Revolution, in Germany and Britain invented socialism.
 Mexico welcomed us in the time of Frida Kahlo.
 Austro-Hungary and Russia at the apex of the Romantic Age.
-It destroyed the Axis Powers who allowed madmen to reign, to remove the shame of having lost W.W.I.
-And their governments shifted blame onto minorities—like Trump does now with trans people and immigrants.
+The Axis Powers allowed madmen to reign, to remove the shame of Germany having lost W.W.I.
+And those governments shifted blame onto their minorities—like Trump does now with trans people and immigrants.

 Huck Hamas, much love to the long-suffering Palestinian people.
-Nuck Netanyahu plus Ben-Gvir and Bezalel Smotrich (eager to kill all “the Enemy”, even babies***) yet love to Jewish and Israeli people.
-Buck Biden who never stopped the flow of arms.
-And now double-Muck Musk and his boy Trump, but love the American people.
-Ayuck all Ayatollahs as well, love for the beautiful Iranian people.
+Nuck Netanyahu plus Ben-Gvir and Bezalel Smotrich (eager to cleanse “the Enemy”, even babies) yet love to Jews and Israelis.
+Buck Biden who never stopped the flow of arms when he could.
+Double-Muck Musk and Trump, but love the American people.
+Ayuck all Ayatollahs yet love for the beautiful Iranian people.

-Descendants on both sides who have left their country suffer from a shame, a sort of Absentee Syndrome.
-And the one thing all those who remain and survive share is grief, an emotion even longer lasting and stronger than rage.
-It will fall to those who are not partisan first but human first, **** on every side, to find a solution for all the Palestinian and Israeli cousins.
+Descendants on both sides who have left their country suffer from another sort of shame, perhaps an Absentee Syndrome.
+And the one thing all those who remain and survive have to share is grief, an emotion even longer lasting and stronger than rage.
+It will fall to those who are not partisan first but human first, on every side, to find a solution for all the Palestinian and Israeli cousins.
 Because neither is going to go away.

 Lastly is this short piece I wrote after the 1983 trip about an oasis of peace in the Land of Israel, revised in 1988.
 Today the dream is a still alive and this unique place has grown from 35 to 369 inhabitants.